nodepen/nodes/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/cdriesler/glasshopper.io/cd?style=flat-square)

-NodePen is a web client for grasshopper, a visual programming language for [Rhino](https://www.rhino3d.com/).
-[Rhino compute](https://www.rhino3d.com/compute) powers this 'shallow' wrapper for the same grasshopper you know and love.
+NodePen is a web client for [grasshopper](https://www.rhino3d.com/6/new/grasshopper/), a visual programming language for [Rhino 3D](https://www.rhino3d.com/).
+Rhino 7 shipped with [Rhino compute](https://www.rhino3d.com/compute), and that powers this 'shallow' wrapper for the same grasshopper you know and love.

-The name absolutely channels the goals of this project: a place for tinkering and sharing grasshopper snippets online.
+The name absolutely channels the goals of this project: a place for tinkering with and sharing grasshopper snippets online.
 But that's a ways off!
-This is personal project that has been in development since Winter 2019.
+This is a personal project that has been in development since Winter 2019.
 You should check out what I'm doing with some other cool people at [Hypar](https://hypar.io) in the meantime.

 The project is under active development, but you can tinker with the latest build by visiting [nodepen.io](http://nodepen.io).